Tiki Barber: NFL retirement

 During his career with the Giants, the team never won a championship, a top goal of Barber's that he spoke publicly about in 2005.
 When announcing his retirement, Barber seemed at peace to leave the game without a Super Bowl ring.
 He said, "I used to think my career was defined by not winning a Super Bowl.
 But I think looking back on my career, they'll see someone who was a competitor, someone who always played hard and never gave up."
-He officially filed his retirement papers with the Players Association on February 12, 2007.

 In the very next NFL season following Barber's retirement, the New York Giants went on to defeat the previously undefeated 18–0 New England Patriots to win Super Bowl XLII in one of the greatest upsets in sports history.
 Barber was present to cover the event, but was not well received by most of his former teammates and Giants' fans, after his disparaging remarks about his former teammate and Giants quarterback, Eli Manning.